libyui/libyui/README.md

 ## Binary Compatibility and SO Version

-Whenever there is an ABI change, the SO version needs to bumped to the next higher number:

-- Edit `VERSION.cmake` and change the `SONAME_MAJOR` line

-- Edit all .spec files in the `package/` subdirectory and adapt the `so_version` line.
+Whenever there is an ABI change, the SO version needs to bumped to the next higher number, also in the toplevel `VERSION.cmake` and in all .spec files in the `package/` subdirectory.
-  For example, to change from SO version 15 to 16, use:

-      cd package
-      sed -i '/so_version/s/15/16/' *.spec

-  Check with:

-      egrep 'define\s+so_version' *.spec
-      git diff .
+Use

+    rake so_version:bump

+(same package requirements as above)

 ### Binary Compatibility